wechaty/matrix-appservice/README.md

 We have published a docker image [wechaty/matrix-appservice](https://hub.docker.com/r/wechaty/matrix-appservice) for your convenience.

-Add the following settings to your `docker-compose.yml`
+You can use docker to run matrix-appservice-wechaty bridge by adding the following configs to your `docker-compose.yml`

 ```yaml
 matrix-appservice-wechaty: